MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/ai-foundry/02-custom-document-intelligence.md

 **Azure AI Document Intelligence** is an Azure AI service that enables users to build automated data processing software.
 This software can extract text, key/value pairs, and tables from form documents using optical character recognition (OCR).
 Azure AI Document Intelligence has pre-built models for recognizing invoices, receipts, and business cards.
 The service also provides the capability to train custom models.
 In this exercise, we will focus on building custom models.

-## Prepare to develop an app in Visual Studio Code

-Now let's use the service SDK to develop an app using Visual Studio Code.
-The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have already cloned the **mslearn-ai-document-intelligence** repo, open it in Visual Studio code.
-Otherwise, follow these steps to clone it to your development environment.

-1. Start Visual Studio Code.
-1. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-document-intelligence` repository to a local folder (it doesn't matter which folder).
-1. When the repository has been cloned, open the folder in Visual Studio Code.

-    > **Note**: If Visual Studio Code shows you a pop-up message to prompt you to trust the code you are opening, click on **Yes, I trust the authors** option in the pop-up.

-1. Wait while additional files are installed to support the C# code projects in the repo.

-    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.
-If you are prompted with the Message *Detected an Azure Function Project in folder*, you can safely close that message.

 ## Create a Azure AI Document Intelligence resource

 To use the Azure AI Document Intelligence service, you need a Azure AI Document Intelligence or Azure AI Services resource in your Azure subscription.
 You'll use the Azure portal to create a resource.